nykino/hello-world/README.md

 Hi Humans ...

-I like the flavor ice-cream such as c++
+I like flavored ice-cream such as c++
 ... javascript and a little Monty python's flying comedy circus...anyone down for some re-runs ...